Babita Sharma

-Babita Sharma (born April 1977) is a British television newsreader who presented on the domestic BBC News Channnel and BBC World News, presenting the Newsday strand each Monday to Wednesday from London with Rico Hizon in Singapore.
-Babita stopped presenting on BBC News during the COVID-19 pandemic in 2020.
+Babita Sharma (born April 1977) is a British television newsreader who worked on the domestic BBC News Channel and BBC World News, presenting the Newsday strand each Monday to Wednesday from London with Rico Hizon in Singapore.
+Sharma stopped presenting on BBC News during the COVID-19 pandemic in 2020.

 Early life and education

-Sharma is of Indian descent born in 1977 in Reading, Berkshire.
+Sharma is of Indian descent and was born in 1977 at the Royal Berkshire Hospital in Reading, Berkshire.
 She has two older sisters.
 She lived above a number of corner shops around Reading and Caversham owned by her mother Prem and her father Ved.
+Her parents came from the Punjab in India, her father was born in what is now the Pakistan side of the Punjab.

-She attended the University of Wales and graduated with a degree in journalism, Film and Broadcasting.
+She attended the University of Wales and graduated with a degree in journalism, film and broadcasting.